ChandruSivasankar/ChandruSivasankar/README.md

 - 👋 Hi, I’m Chandru Sivasankar
-- 👀 I’m interested in Cloud, Solution Architecture and coding
+- 👀 I’m interested in Cloud, Solution Architecture and AI
-- 🌱 I’m currently learning fullstack developer and AWS
-- 💞️ I’m looking to collaborate on Fullstack development
+- 💞️ I’m looking to collaborate on AWS and Cloud solutions

 <!---